serencha/promptu/README.md

 ## 🤝 Parting Words

 Thank you so much to HackHarvard for this great experience.
 Our whole team became very close, and had an engaging and educational time!
-We are excited to continue iterating on Promptu and hopefully launch to the Apple and Android app stores.
+We are excited to continue iterating on Promptu and hopefully launch to the iOS and Android app stores.